google/flatbuffers/docs/source/languages/cpp.md

 ## External references

-An additional feature of the object API is the ability to allow you to load multiple independent FlatBuffers, and have them refer to eachothers objects using hashes which are then represented as typed pointers in the object API.
+An additional feature of the object API is the ability to allow you to load multiple independent FlatBuffers, and have them refer to each others objects using hashes which are then represented as typed pointers in the object API.

 To make this work have a field in the objects you want to referred to which is